Trainer Login

 Change from five jurisdictions to six jurisdictions:

-Suicide of Aboriginal and Torres Strait Islander people by sex
+Suicide of Aboriginal and Torres Strait Islander people by gender

 In 2023 there were 197 Aboriginal and Torres Strait Islander males who died by suicide.